rust-lang/rfcs/text/0000-pi-types.md

 These are all reductive.

+### Inequalities

+Inequalities are something, we are interested in simplifying.
+These carry many interesting properties, which shall be covered:

+    RewriteGeq:
+      a ≥ b
+      ─────
+      b ≤ a

+Here, we rewrite greater than or equal to a form of less than or equal.

+    RewriteLessThan:
+      a < b
+      ────────
+      a ≤ b
+      ¬(a = b)
+    RewriteGreaterThan:
+      a > b
+      ────────
+      a ≥ b
+      ¬(a = b)

+This allows us to rewrite less than (`<`) and greater than (`>`), in terms of their equality accepting versions.

+    LeqAdditiveCancelationRR:
+      a + c ≤ b + c
+      ─────────────
+      a ≤ b
+    LeqAdditiveCancelationLL:
+      c + a ≤ c + b
+      ─────────────
+      a ≤ b
+    LeqAdditiveCancelationRL:
+      a + c ≤ c + b
+      ─────────────
+      a ≤ b
+    LeqAdditiveCancelationLR:
+      c + a ≤ b + c
+      ─────────────
+      a ≤ b
+    LeqMultiplicativeCancelationRR:
+      ac ≤ bc
+      ─────────────
+      a ≤ b
+    LeqMultiplicativeCancelationLL:
+      ca ≤ cb
+      ─────────────
+      a ≤ b
+    LeqMultiplicativeCancelationRL:
+      ac ≤ cb
+      ─────────────
+      a ≤ b
+    LeqMultiplicativeCancelationLR:
+      ca ≤ bc
+      ─────────────
+      a ≤ b

+These are known as the cancelation laws, and are essentially the inequality version, of those stated for equal.

+    LeqNegation:
+      ¬(a ≤ b)
+      ────────
+      a > b

+This allows us to define the _negation_ of less than or equals to.

+---

+Unfortunately, transitivity is not reductive.

+### Other relational definitions

+Non-eqaulity is defined by:

+    a ≠ b
+    ────────
+    ¬(a = b)

 ## Expression reduction rules

 We might want to have expression reduction rules beyond the basic const